tiedurden/dict.aio/README.md

-Open one Homepage that contains primarily a search field to  type in word(engl engl) opehs 4 (multiple) iframes that link to dictionaries with the results using APIs Files
+Open one Homepage that contains primarily a search field to  type in word(engl engl) opens  multiple iframes that link to dictionaries with the results using APIs Files
   - API collection file (org?)
   - CSS File